Category Archives: Uncategorized

 30) Hail Continues to Damage Roofs

-Annual data suggests the U.S. experienced more than 6,900 hail storms.
+Annual data suggests the U.S. experienced more than 5,373 hailstorms.

 As roofing companies know, these storms create roofing jobs quickly and require resources to perform the services as needed.

-We expect hail storms to continue as one of the number one causes of roofing emergencies in 2025.
+We expect hailstorms to remain one of the top causes of roofing emergencies in 2026.

 Source: Roofer’s Guild